The Difference Between Mesh and Paper Drywall Tape

-Chances are you’ve seen both paper and fiberglass mesh drywall tape on the shelves of your local home improvement store.
-To help you understand the difference, and how to choose the best tape for your application, we’ll look at three factors: Adhesion, Strength/Flexibility and Moisture Resistance.
+Chances are you’ve seen paper and fiberglass mesh drywall tape on the shelves of your local home improvement store.
+What’s the difference?
+To help you choose the better tape for your application, we’ll look at three factors: adhesion, strength/flexibility and moisture resistance.

-Mesh drywall tape has a tacky backing, allowing it to be self-stuck to the wall.
+Mesh drywall tape has a tacky backing, allowing it to stick to the wall on its own.
 Paper tape needs to be embedded in a layer of joint compound.
-This means that mesh tape is easier for the average person to install on a flat length of wall.
+This makes mesh tape easier for the average DIYer to install on a flat length of wall.

 Strength and Flexibility